 In my previous post about reading thermistors with a Wemos D1 Mini, I observed resulting output seemed a bit high at lower temperatures, while readings were lower compared to other sensors at higher temperatures.
-As I explained, that problem was in part due to variable input voltage.
+(If you haven’t read that post yet, you may want to check that first in order to understand the starting point of this post.)
+As I had discovered, the problem was in part due to variable input voltage.
 Even after fixing that issue, there were a few tenths of a degree unaccounted for.
 I theorized this could have something to do the precision of the thermistor itself or perhaps the way the result was calculated.
 My plan was to test both theories.

 In the mean time I received a more accurate thermistor (0.2% in stead of 1%).
 As a side note, it is not only more precise, but in stead of a steel probe the thermistor is housed in nothing but a small epoxy layer.
 This is the datasheet.
 Because it has a different housing, I would not be surprised if the overall behavior of the sensor is slightly different.
 I am mostly thinking about response times.

 The 30 AWG wire of this thermistor is only 20 centimeters long, so it needs to be extended.
 I used this 0.08 mm² wire, which (at 28 AWG) is only slightly thicker than the thermistor wiring.
 Soldering them together was relatively easy that way.

 My tests with this new sensor inside my actively ventilated Apogee TS-100 radiation shield showed roughly similar results as before.
 Night time temperatures were a bit higher than my reference PT100 sensor.
 The thermistor and PT100 readings start to overlap roughly between 18 and 22 degrees.
 After that, the thermistor reads lower in this data set.
 Up to about 2-tenths at 26 degrees.